Music of Namibia: Township Disco / Bubblegum

-Is better known as Bubblegum Mapantshula Afro pop that's the rhythm who brings the legends like late Brenda Fassie and the Big Dudes, Chicco Twala, Dan Nkosi, Ebony, Richard Makhubale of Volcano, Dan Tsahnda of Splash, Yvonne Chaka Chaka, Alec OmKhali of Umoja.
-Gabkoz also is better known for such type of music in Namibia as well as Specco, Scorpion, Ocean Girls, Mr. Tjiuti, Raindrops, Sonic Witness, The Couples, Right Choice, Manelo, and People Choice band, Erick Mahua, Rirua Murangi and Chicco of Chiccolela Production who have contributed much in these genre to produce many up and coming artists like Skilpad who got much interest in syth sound of the original tune of township keyboards instrument.
+Township Disco/Bubblegum is better known as Bubblegum Mapantshula Afro pop, with a rhythm that brings together artists such as Brenda Fassie and the Big Dudes, Chicco Twala, Dan Nkosi, Ebony, Richard Makhubale of Volcano, Dan Tsahnda of Splash, Yvonne Chaka Chaka, Alec OmKhali of Umoja.
+Gabkoz also is better known for such type of music in Namibia as well as Specco, Scorpion, Ocean Girls, Mr. Tjiuti, Raindrops, Sonic Witness, The Couples, Right Choice, Manelo, and People Choice band, Erick Mahua, Rirua Murangi and Chicco of Chiccolela Production who have contributed much in these genre.

 Namibian hip hop

 Hip hop music and culture have strongly influenced Namibian youth, particularly through American acts such as Tupac Shakur, The Notorious B.I.G., Nas, Jay-Z, Snoop Dogg, Dr. Dre, and Eminem.

 Jericho is a multiple award-winning Namibian rapper.
 He is regarded as the most successful hip hop artist in the country.
 He won the coveted Best Male Artist at the Namibian Annual Music Awards (2011) becoming the first Hip Hop artist to do so.

 Early Namibian hip hop acts included Dungeon Family, which was composed of the newly recreated supergroup The Kalaharians, the popular girl duo Gal Level, and future music producer Elvo with his group Lash Attraction, who rapped in a style similar to Bone Thugs-N-Harmony.

 In the late 1990s, more Namibians began experimenting with hip hop, and names such as Fidel O’Del and Shikololo started gaining popularity.
 Shikololo was the first Namibian artist to experiment with vernacular rap, performing in Oshiwambo.
 He influenced later rappers such as M2DY and Tesh to follow the same path.

 Namibian hip hop rose to prominence with Black Market Entertainment, a hip hop–based label founded in Windhoek by the late producer and rapper Kanibal.
 Kanibal assembled a collective of rappers called The Militants, which included his best friend Catty Catt, Dante, and DVD.
 The Militants dominated the Namibian hip hop scene between 2003 and 2007, both as a group and as solo acts, paving the way for more rappers to join the young industry.

 In 2005, Kanibal signed Jericho to Black Market.
 Jericho would go on to become Namibia’s biggest rapper when he became the first in the country to release a full-length hip hop album.
 From 2005 onwards, Namibian radio was dominated by local hip hop, with more acts joining the scene, including Dore, Wamboe Suen, DJay, KK, Mark, Contract Killers, and Area 51, among others.

 In recent years, Black Vulcanite has been recognized as one of the most outstanding hip hop recording groups in Namibia.

 Namibian hip hop continues to compete with Namibian kwaito for popularity.